Dolby Dimension is a $600 wireless Bluetooth headphone with 'cinematic' sound

 Over the years I've reviewed a handful of so-called "TV" headphones, including the Sennheiser RS 220, which I liked but has been discontinued.
 Sennheiser's popular RS 175 is still around, however, and sells for around $225.
 It plugs into the optical output on your TV and uses RF, not Bluetooth for wireless.
 It has bass boost and faux surround modes and is mainly designed for late-night watching without disturbing others in your house (or bedroom), as well as those who are a little hearing challenged.

 The Dimension shares some similarities with these types of TV headphones, but it's more versatile because it can be used with any Bluetooth audio device.
-I paired it with an iPhone ($1,157 at Amazon Marketplace), iPad ($380 at Amazon) and Apple TV 4K connected to a 65-inch LG OLED TV.
+I paired it with an iPhone, iPad (£303 at Amazon.co.uk) and Apple TV 4K connected to a 65-inch LG OLED TV.
 I also tried it with a Samsung Galaxy S9 Plus and Amazon Fire HD 8, but I only had access to an early version of the iOS app so I stuck with the iOS devices as my three "presets."

 I watched various scenes from Ready Player One using the Dimension and compared the listening experience to other premium Bluetooth headphones such as the Sony WH-1000MXM3 and Microsoft Surface Headphones.
 I came away thinking the Dimension delivered richer, more visceral sound, with better detail and separation.